 District 1 is the main location of many luxury hotels such as Sheraton Saigon Hotel & Towers, Caravelle Saigon, Park Hyatt Saigon, or Hotel Des Arts Saigon – MGallery.
 Those are all surrounded by attractive tourist sites and well-known restaurants, coffee shops.

-Don’t worry so much about your budget, in HCMC, there are always different choices of the hotel for you to easily pick.
-In the middle-range, and still, in the center, there are The Myst Dong Khoi, A&EM Art Hotel, Fusion Suites Saigon, Silverland Jolie Hotel, or Huong Sen Hotel.
+Don’t worry so much about your budget, in HCMC, there are always different choices of hotels for you to easily pick.
+In the middle range, and still, in the center, there are The Myst Dong Khoi, A&EM Art Hotel, Fusion Suites Saigon, Silverland Jolie Hotel, and Huong Sen Hotel.
 Many of them have breakfast included in the price in case you don’t know where to go for your morning meal.

 Overall, I hope this post gives you enough info to plan a fully enjoyable trip to Ho Chi Minh City.
 Welcome to my home city!

 This article is now available online on GPSMyCity.
 You can free download it to read it offline and use it as your tour guide.
 Or upgrade with a small fee for a planned trip with all destinations shown as written in the article.
 I will have a small fee from your upgrade as support for my blog.
 Thank you in advance!

 ‘PIN IT’ NOW TO SAVE ALL YOUR INFO ABOUT HO CHI MINH CITY